5 Hidden Dirty Water Risks Every Dog Parent Must Know

 Blue green algae covered waterway.

 This type of dangerous water will appear very green on top.
 It will almost look like paint has been poured on top of the standing water.
 It could even have a green oil slick appearance.
-Any water that looks like this you and your dog will want to simply avoid it.
+Any water that looks like this, you and your dog will want to avoid.
 Even if there are no signs prohibiting it, don’t swim, fish, or allow your dog to drink or enter this type of blue algae water.

 However, if your dog does come in contact with blue green algae contaminated water, you’ll need to act quickly to get him or her to your vet.